 What we are looking for in members of our classes: An Assistant Public Defender combines his/her demonstrated dedication to the representation of indigent clients with his/her strong and zealous litigation skills to provide exceptional representation on behalf of all his/her clients.
 The attorneys in these positions are expected to work independently in managing active caseloads while simultaneously working in team-oriented environments focused on a client-centered approach to representation.

-- demonstrated commitment to zealous, comprehensive public defense.
+- Demonstrated commitment to zealous and comprehensive public defense.

-- exposure to the proceedings and pace of the District Court of Maryland or Juvenile Delinquency matters (litigation experience helpful).
+- Exposure to the proceedings and pace of the District Court (litigation experience or judicial clerkship helpful).

-- Candidates must be active members in good standing in the Maryland Bar or the Bar of another State by start date to be qualified for this position.
-Individuals who are members of the Bar of another State must be admitted to the Maryland Bar within 18 months of start.
-OPD will also consider applicants who recently sat for the Bar Examination and are currently awaiting results.
-Should those applicants not successfully become members of the Bar at the time hiring decisions are made, they will no longer be considered for this position.
+- Active membership in good standing in the Maryland Bar or Bar of another state one month prior to start date.
+Individuals who are members of the Bar of another State must be admitted to the Maryland Bar within 18 months of start date.
+OPD will also consider applicants for these position who are awaiting bar results.
+Should those applicants not successfully become members of the Bar at the time hiring decisions are made, they will no longer be considered qualified for this position.